wvazquez/CodingInterview/01-Strings/03-Anagram/01-solution.md

   }

 ```
 Here we are iterating through each letter of our string.
-We will populate our object `freq1` storing the amount of time a letter appears in the string (frequency).
+We will populate our object `freq1` storing the amount of times a letter appears in the string (frequency).

 For Example:
 ```js